adelekeogunsona/alx-pre_course/README.md

-My first readme has been updatd
+My first readme has been updated